koyeb/koyeb-python-sdk/docs/sandbox.md

 - `delete_after_sleep` - If >0, automatically delete the sandbox if service sleeps due to inactivity after this many seconds.
 - `app_id` - If provided, create the sandbox service in an existing app instead of creating a new one.
+- `enable_mesh` - Enable or disable mesh for this sandbox.
+Disabled by default

 **Returns**: